 Model garments or other apparel and accessories for prospective buyers at fashion shows, private showings, or retail establishments.
 May pose for photos to be used in magazines or advertisements.
 May pose as subject for paintings, sculptures, and other types of artistic expression.

-Sample of reported job titles: Model, Art Model, Artist's Model, Figure Model, Fine Arts Model, Nude Model, Art Class Model, Studio Model, Undraped Artist Model, Fashion Model
+Sample of reported job titles: Art Class Model, Art Model, Artist's Model, Figure Model, Fine Arts Model, Life Drawing Model, Model, Nude Model, Studio Model, Undraped Artist Model

 - Gather information from agents concerning the pay, dates, times, provisions, and lengths of jobs.

 - Report job completions to agencies and obtain information about future appointments.